eddytruyen/investigator_kubernetes/README.md

 1. kube-dns add-on needs to be deleted
 2. Not sure how kubelet proxies need to be configured so they don't perform ns lookups?
-3. service IPs need to be linked to service names via other ways, preferably etc/hosts or WAR manifest.
+3. service IPs need to be linked to service names via other ways, preferably etc/hosts or configuration file of a WAR archive.

 ## Services deployed